rentruewang/bocoel/README.md

 Simply put, Bayesian optimization aims to optimize either the exploration objective (the purple area in the image) or the exploitation object (the height of the black dots).
 It uses Gaussian processes as a backbone for inference, and uses an **acquisition function** to decide where to sample next.
 See [here](https://distill.pub/2019/visual-exploration-gaussian-processes/) for an a more in-depth introduction.

-Since _Bayesian optimization works well with expensive-to-evaluate black-box model (paraphrase: LLM)_, it is perfect for this particular use case.
+Since _Bayesian optimization works well with an expensive-to-evaluate black-box model (paraphrase: LLM)_, it is perfect for this particular use case.
 Bocoel uses Bayesian optimization as a backbone for exploring the embedding space given by our corpus, which allows it to select a good subset acting as a mini snapshot of the corpus.

 ## 🏎️ Performance Implications